cai-hust/FIT3138/lectures/lecture-04.md

   - Contact management tool
     - To make sure that information about sales contacts is available throughout the organisation
   - Sales activity manager
-    - Supports a strategic and organised approach to sales activity planning and can help make sure that follow-up activities are acoomplished.
+    - Supports a strategic and organised approach to sales activity planning and can help make sure that follow-up activities are accomplished.

 ### The Benefits of CRM